Skip To Content

 Visiting the Archives

 The Anglican Diocese of Toronto Archives is open to in-person research by appointment only.
-Please note we are closed to research appointments for the month of October.
+Please note we are closed annually to research appointments for the month of October.

 Before visiting, you’ll need to make an appointment with the archives staff.
 Email archives@toronto.anglican.ca with subject line “research appointment request” along with the date and time you wish to come.